lg/awardwiz-v1/README.md

   Search for mileage awards on United

 *Current status*:
-  Baseline uploading of actor -- no United scraping yet
+  Baseline uploading of actor and opens United.com when you have a proper proxy -- no scraping yet

 *How this works*:
   Really it's quite simple, but unusual.
 Basically all the code that's run is controllable